 Public clouds are ideal for cost-effective solutions, scalability, and ease of use.
 Here are some common use cases:

-• Essential Business Tools: Many businesses leverage public clouds for email, file sharing, and collaboration applications, such as Microsoft 365 and Google Workspace.
+• Software as a Service (SaaS): Many businesses leverage public clouds for email, file sharing, and collaboration applications, such as Microsoft 365 and Google Workspace.

 • Development and Testing: Public clouds are perfect for creating on-demand development and testing environments, reducing upfront hardware costs.

-• Data Analytics: Public clouds offer scalability and flexibility for big data analytics workloads that require significant processing power and storage.
+• Data Analytics and Big Data: Public clouds offer scalability and flexibility for big data analytics workloads that require significant processing power and storage.

 Examples and Use Cases of Private Cloud